Keyset / Cursor Pagination — @KeysetPaginate¶

 }

-The client passes nextCursor back as ?cursor=… for the next page.
+The client passes nextCursor back as ?cursor=… to load older items, or prevCursor to load newer items — see Bidirectional scrolling for the full contract.
 No OFFSET, no COUNT(*).

 Annotation options¶